 Code versus No-code

-Make the right choice: Code versus No-code
+Make the right choice: Code or No-code

 Code versus No-code: two terms with which you may be increasingly familiar.
 What do they mean and, more importantly, what are the differences between them?
 We sat down with Colin Hamer, Software Engineer at CaseNine.
 "With No-code, although you can drag and drop elements into each other, it is still important that you know the underlying workings.
 Only then are you able to develop a good, scalable solution."